2sic/2sxc-docs/docs-src/pages/abyss/platforms/oqtane/system-features.md

 ## Preinstalled System Capabilities

-The following are always available in every Dnn:
+The following are always available in every Oqtane:

 * `System-NetCore`
 * `System-Razor`